modular-magician/terraform-provider-google-beta/website/docs/r/compute_backend_service.html.markdown

   For CONNECTION mode, either maxConnections or maxConnectionsPerInstance must be set.

+* `max_connections_per_endpoint` -
+  (Optional)
+  The max number of simultaneous connections that a single backend network endpoint can handle.
+This is used to calculate the capacity of the group.
+Can be used in either CONNECTION or UTILIZATION balancing modes.
+  For CONNECTION mode, either
+  maxConnections or maxConnectionsPerEndpoint must be set.

 * `max_rate` -
   (Optional)
   The max requests per second (RPS) of the group.